-Brown, a Federalist, was the representative for Massachusetts's 16th congressional district from 1815 to 1817.
+Brown was the representative for Massachusetts’s 16th congressional district and was a Federalist.
+He served from 1815 to 1817.

 From Dec 1815 to Mar 1817, Brown missed 41 of 113 roll call votes, which is 36.3%.
 This is much worse than the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.